 Crystal Gazing and a Limited Palette

-Recently going through old family photographs has compelled me to reinterpret them in paint.
+Going through old family photographs recently inspired me to reinterpret them in paint.
 It has become a special way to reconnect to some really wonderful people.
 For example, here is my aunt Lois, we called her Lolo, and my father, Richard in 1927.
-They were Americans both born in Paris, France during the 1920s when my grandfather, Lewis Adams, was one of seven American graduate students studying architecture in Paris at the École des Beaux Arts.
+They were Americans both born in Paris, France during the 1920s when my grandfather, Lewis Adams, was studying architecture in Paris at the École des Beaux Arts.
 Grandpa became a very successful architect with his office in New York City, my father a theater arts professor in California and founder of several influential local and national arts organizations.
 Lolo was an accomplished pastel artist in Maine.

 I love this photo which was probably taken by my grandfather.
 The kids look so sweet all dressed in white.
 Two-year-old Lolo in her pretty dress, and four-year-old Dad in his sailor suit.
 But scuffed and dirty shoes give away his mischievous nature.
 You know he couldn’t wait to get out of the suit and back playing in the dirt.